craigfrancis/php-is-literal-rfc/readme.md

 In comparison, `is_literal()` doesn't have an equivalent of `untaint()`, or support escaping.
 Instead PHP will set the literal flag, and as soon as the value has been manipulated or includes anything that is not from a literal (e.g. user data), the literal flag is lost.

-This allows libraries to raise a warning whenever any of the thousands of developers use them incorrectly (not currently possible), where the library will handle all of the escaping (making the implementation of `is_literal()` much simpler and reliable).
-And as noted in the "Future Scope" section, native functions will be able to use the literal flag as well.
+This allows libraries to use `is_literal()` to identify when they are provided a sensitive value that should not include user input.
+Then it's up to the library to handle the escaping (if it's even needed).
+The "Future Scope" section notes how native functions will be able to use the literal flag as well.

 ### Education